glynnk/infra-modules/README.md

 #### dev/main.tf
 This module created a Virtual Private Cloud, provisioned into which will be a kubernetes cluster, into which will be installed:
-  1. An [nginx ingress](https://github.com/kubernetes/ingress-nginx) controller (which will create a Load Balancer)
+  1. An [nginx ingress](https://github.com/kubernetes/ingress-nginx) controller (which will create a Load Balancer for incoming traffic)
+  2. [ExternalDNS](https://github.com/kubernetes-sigs/external-dns), which will aitomatically manage your DNS records as you create, update and delete Ingresses and Services on the cluster.
   2. [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) for metrics
   3. [Grafana](https://grafana.com) for metrics presentation
 ```